canonical/snap-mysqld-exporter/README.md

 * __mysql.user__ - the username to use when connecting to mysql, defaults to exporter
 * __mysql.password__ - the password to use when connecting to mysql

+By default, the exporter will collect all metrics from MySQL that are relevant *except* the metrics that require `userstat=1`.
+Metrics that are collected can be disabled by setting the `collect.<group>.<metric>` key to False using the snap cli.
+Setting these values to False will cause the exporter to start with the `--no-collect.<group>.<metric>` flag set.

+    Note: configuration keys in the snap use a hyphen ('-') instead of an underscore ('_') for configuration keys.
+The hyphen is converted into an underscore when the exporter is started.

+These metrics are turned off by default and the operator must expressly opt in to collecting these stats by setting the userstat settings to True.
+These settings are:

+* `collect.info-schema.clientstats`
+* `collect.info-schema.tablestats`
+* `collect.info-schema.schemastats`
+* `collect.info-schema.userstats`

 # Build

 ```bash